-Tell me which one sounds more confident, more sure, has more incredible determination, an action that will happen, umpf behind it…
+What one sounds most confident, more sure, has more incredible determination, an action that will happen, umpf behind it…

-What ones have a feeling of, someday or pressure behind them…
+What one has a feeling of, someday or pressure behind it?

-I want to lose weight I need to lose weight.
+I want to lose weight, I need to lose weight, it's important to me to lose weight.

-I want to go to the gym I need to go to the gym.
+I want to go to the gym, I need to go to the gym, it's important to me to go to the gym.

-I want to get healthy I need to get healthy.
+I want to get healthy, I need to get healthy, it's important to me to get healthy.

-I want to get knee surgery I need to get knee surgery.
+I want to get knee surgery, I need to get knee surgery, it's important to me to get knee surgery.

-I want to change my habits I need to change my habits.
+I want to change my habits, I need to change my habits, it's important to me to change my habits.

 One feels crucial; one does not feel nearly as important, right? (what tone are you using as you read these?)